KyberSlash: division timings depending on secrets in Kyber software

 Are there tools that scan code for divisions?

 Yes, although they are not necessarily comprehensive.
 For example, saferewrite automatically reports warning-div and warning-mul for any secret divisions and secret multiplications detected in machine code.
 There are more tools that check for secret branches and secret array indices.
+See also the KyberSlash paper.

 What does "Slash" mean in KyberSlash?